Tokyo Travel Guide

 Tokyo Japan Facts – Travel Guide

-Tokyo is a very clean city, and facts are that there are far from as many health risks in Tokyo as you hear about in many other Asian countries.
+The facts are that Tokyo is a very clean city and that there are far from as many health risks in Tokyo as you hear about in many other Asian countries.

-As a precaution you may want to check up on potential health issues and recommended vaccinations before going: Recommended vaccinations
+As a precaution you can follow up on potential health problems and recommended vaccinations before you go: Recommended vaccinations

-The pollution level in Tokyo is in general not that bad compared to some other Asian cities, and the environment is clean.
-The daily real-time updated pollution index for Tokyo and surrounding areas can be viewed here: Real-time Pollution Index.
+The pollution level in Tokyo is generally not that bad compared to some other Asian cities, and the environment is clean.
+A real-time pollution index for Tokyo and surrounding areas can be found here: Real-time Pollution Index.

 9. Facts about the Tokyo climate

-Therefore, the best time to come to Tokyo is often considered to be outside the summer months.
+Therefore, the best time to visit Tokyo is often considered outside the summer months.
 Both spring and autumn are popular seasons to visit Japan.

-Tokyo is also a typhoon exposed area, and in general the typhoon season also lies between May and October.
-Typhoons are large low pressure systems being created over the Northwest Pacific Ocean.
-During strong typhoons, expressways are sometimes closed off and the public transport stopped.
+Tokyo is also a typhoon-exposed area, and, generally, the typhoon season is between May and October.
+Typhoons are large low-pressure systems created over the Northwest Pacific Ocean.
+During strong typhoons, expressways are sometimes closed, and public transport is stopped.

-Due to being situated in a volcanic zone on the Pacific Ring of Fire, Tokyo also lies in a tsunami-risk zone and the Japan Meteorological Agency has a tsunami warning system to notify the population in case of incidents.
-The warnings can be viewed here: Tsunami warnings
+Due to being located in a volcanic zone on the Pacific Ring of Fire, Tokyo is also in a tsunami risk zone, and the Japan Meteorological Agency has a tsunami warning system to notify the population in case of incidents.
+Warnings can be found here: Tsunami warnings

 Tokyo Facts and History – Travel Guide